 Think about what it is that moves you.
 What seems to be a right fit for you?
 What can't you stop thinking about?
 If you could push a magic button and have your greatest dreams fulfilled, what would they be?

 Following your dream gives your life focus and purpose.
 The dream can be anything you want it to be.
 Your dream could be becoming a waitress, working at a bank, being an artist, teacher, lawyer, writer or maybe even becoming the President of the United States.
 Or maybe your dream isn't centered around a job, but maybe you want to figure out how to travel more, how to cook amazing food, how to help meet a need in your community or the world.
 Whatever it is, if it is meaningful to you, and not harmful to yourself or others, go ahead and pursue it!

 Ask anybody what is it that they'd really like to do, and most people will have an answer.
 But, unfortunately, in many cases, it's something other than what they're doing.
 So how can you get started pursuing your dreams?

-- Find a way to use your dream to help other people.
+6. Find a way to use your dream to help other people.
 If the dream is only for you, it will be easy to lose motivation and give up.
 If you can catch a vision for how you will be able to help and encourage other people, you will find it easier to stay on track.
-If you bring purpose and meaning into every situation, it won’t matter what your occupation is.
 Wherever you are, and whatever you do can be an opportunity to help bring life to every stranger you meet.
-And that’s a dream all of us should pursue.
+And that's a dream all of us should pursue.